 Hereditary tyrosinemia (HT-1) advocacy and support groups can be a great resource for information and interacting with others affected by this condition.
-Cycle Pharmaceuticals can put you in touch with HT-1 patient advocacy groups such as the Network of Tyrosinemia Advocates (NOTA), the National Organization for Rare Diseases (NORD) and provide you with other sources of information.
+Cycle Pharmaceuticals can put you in touch with HT-1 patient advocacy groups such as the The Tyrosinemia Society, the National Organization for Rare Diseases (NORD) and provide you with other sources of information.
 You can also bookmark our website, www.nityr.us, to access the latest information and updates on HT-1.

 There are examples of other support groups and resources below which you may find useful as you and your family navigate life with HT-1.
 Just make sure you’re seeking information and help from a reputable source online.